mkorpela/overrides/README.rst

 Motivation
 ----------

-Python has no standard mechanism by which to guarantee that (1) a method that overrides an inherited method has a compatible signature, (2) a method that previously overrode an inherited method continues to do so, and (3) a method that previously did not override an inherited method now does.
+Python has no standard mechanism by which to guarantee that (1) a method that previously overrode an inherited method continues to do so, and (2) a method that previously did not override an inherited method now does.
 This opens the door for subtle problems as class hierarchies evolve over time.
 For example,

 1. A method that is added to a superclass is shadowed by an existing method with the same name in a